COVID-19 Updates

 Guiding Principles for Operations during the COVID-19 Pandemic

-1. The health and safety of all students, caregivers, faculty, and staff continues to be our highest priority.
-GSFS will:
+1. The health and safety of all students, caregivers, faculty, and staff continues to be of highest priority at GSFS and the School will:

-* Follow all regulations and directives from state and local government.
+* Follow all regulations and directives from state and local governments.

 * Continue to learn about how the virus is spread and what the transmission rates and risks associated with different segments of our school community are.